 Connecticut Legal Industry Reform

 Connecticut is revamping its legal services industry.
-After recognizing that increased access to justice can’t be achieved without reform, the state is researching and developing reform options, and it won’t be long before reforms are put into practice.
-In the meantime, we root from the sidelines.
+After recognizing that increased access to justice can’t be achieved without reform, the state is developing reform options and starting to put them into practice.

 “The legal industry needs to take a hard and fast look at how we are operating … there is a way for everyone to win.
 It is just a matter of being more creative.”